Sign up for trip ideas, opportunities to receive prize packs, and more!Sign Up For Email

-Written by: Ebony Chappel, Community Servant, Radio Personality
+Written by: Ebony Chappel, Award-Winning Multimedia Journalist & Community Servant

 "I live in an amazing city.
 It is a place whose charm cannot be distilled into buzzy marketing or packed into one distinct landmark.
 Indianapolis is an onion of a place, with layers that unfold upon further inspection, rewarding the curious and patient.